×

 • Polish is spoken as a national language in: Poland.

 You will also get to know the continents where Mongolian and Polish speaking countries lie.
-Based on the number of people that speak these languages, the position of Mongolian language is not available and position of Polish language is 24.
+Based on the number of people that speak these languages, the position of Mongolian language is 26 and position of Polish language is 24.
 Find all the information about these languages on Mongolian and Polish.

 Mongolian and Polish Language History